Lajitas, Texas: History

+The settlement is named after the Boquillas flagstone found in the area.
+Lajitas translates to "little flat rocks" in Spanish.

 Starting in the 1980s as a joke, for many years the purported mayor of Lajitas was Clay Henry III, a "beer-drinking" goat.
-After two replacements of the original Clay Henry, the trading post and stable where the actual mayor lived is now closed and they goat no longer resides there.
-The election included incumbent human mayor Tommy Steele, as well as a trading post wooden Indian named Kevin Zinter, and a dog named Buster.
+After two replacements of the original Clay Henry, the trading post and stable where the actual mayor lived is now closed and the goat no longer resides there.
+The election included incumbent human mayor Tommy Steele, as well as a trading post wooden Indian, and a dog named Buster.
 Since Clay Henry, goats have been mayors of the community ever since.

 Geography

 Lajitas is located on the eastern end of the Big Bend Ranch State Park.
 It is located on a bluff overlooking the Rio Grande at San Carlos ford of the old Comanche Trail, in the northern part of the Chihuahuan Desert in southwestern Brewster County.
 It is also located 95 mi south of Alpine and 50 mi east of Presidio.

 Columnar basalt that is similar to that of the Devils Postpile National Monument in California can be found in a high desert dry river falls area just north of Lajitas.